caseyg/awesome/TOPICS.md

 *   [microsoft/markitdown](https://github.com/microsoft/markitdown) - Python tool for converting files and office documents to Markdown.

-## langchain

-*   [microsoft/markitdown](https://github.com/microsoft/markitdown) - Python tool for converting files and office documents to Markdown.

-*   [CopilotKit/CopilotKit](https://github.com/CopilotKit/CopilotKit) - React UI + elegant infrastructure for AI Copilots, AI chatbots, and in-app AI agents.
-The Agentic last-mile 🪁

-*   [meta-llama/llama-cookbook](https://github.com/meta-llama/llama-cookbook) - Welcome to the Llama Cookbook!
-This is your go to guide for Building with Llama: Getting started with Inference, Fine-Tuning, RAG.
-We also show you how to solve end to end problems using Llama model family and using them on various provider services

-*   [IBM/wxflows](https://github.com/IBM/wxflows) - Examples and tutorials for building AI applications with watsonx.ai Flows Engine

-*   [ikram-shah/airtable-qna](https://github.com/ikram-shah/airtable-qna) - Ask question to your Airtable base in natural language

 ## microsoft-office

 *   [microsoft/markitdown](https://github.com/microsoft/markitdown) - Python tool for converting files and office documents to Markdown.